 - Won $19.4 million final award (100% of damages sought, plus interest) for Eni Petroleum in International Centre for Dispute Resolution arbitration over cost allocation among working-interest partners for deepwater Gulf of Mexico oil exploration and production activities under joint operating agreement.

 - Won defense verdict, after four-week jury trial, in $40 million dispute over ownership of Water Exploration Co. and later won unanimous decision in the Texas Supreme Court reinstating the jury’s verdict after the trial court granted the plaintiffs a new trial.
 Plaintiffs recovered nothing and paid our client’s costs.
 (Texas Lawyer, Law360)

-- Won a final judgment for Walmart, after bench trial in federal court, holding that Texas laws that bar public companies from retailing liquor were unconstitutional under the Dormant Commerce Clause and Equal Protection Clause.
+- Won judgment as trial counsel for Walmart, after bench trial in federal court, holding that Texas laws that bar public companies from retailing liquor were unconstitutional under the Dormant Commerce Clause and Equal Protection Clause.
 (Opinion; Austin American Statesman, Texas Tribune).
-The US Court of Appeals for the Fifth Circuit disagreed; pending US Supreme Court review.
+The U.S. Court of Appeals for the Fifth Circuit disagreed and reversed.

 - Secured confidential recovery (ultimately disclosed in SEC filing as more than $100 million) for LyondellBassell Industries in London arbitration over business interruption losses arising from Hurricane Ike.
 The case settled on the eve of the final evidentiary hearing after winning key disputes regarding certain insurance coverage and claim quantification issues.